Paajarvi scored twice to lead Blues to 4-1 win over Canucks

 Henrik Sedin scored for the Canucks who have lost seven of their last eight to fall to 11-22-3 on the road.
 Ryan Miller stopped 30 shots.

-Brodziak snapped an 11 game goal scoring drought when he roofed a slap shot by Miller late in the second period for his eighth goal of the season to put the Blues up 2-1.
+Brodziak snapped an 11 game goal-scoring drought when he roofed a slap shot by Miller late in the second period for his eighth goal of the season to put the Blues up 2-1.

+''It was a good play,'' Brodziak said. ''The shift before us hemmed them in a bit, gave them some trouble, and they came out and turned it over right after a change.
+(Pietrangelo) made a good play, dished it off, drove through the net, and opened up a lane.''

+Vancouver was on the power play for 3:51 spanning from the end of the second period into the third, but the Canucks failed to score on two shots on goal with the extended man-advantage.

 Paajarvi added some insurance when he scored his second of the game and eighth of the season midway through the third period.
 That gave him the second multi-goal game of his career and first since Feb.
 5, 2011, with Edmonton.

-Vancouver coach Willie Desjardins challenged the goal saying that the Blues were offside entering the zone but the video replay proved inconclusive
+Vancouver coach Willie Desjardins challenged the goal saying that the Blues were offside entering the zone but the video replay proved inconclusive.

+''We got to see on the bench, and the only way it could not of been off side was if the puck was in our end and came out on the blue line,'' Sedin said. ''They say they can't see the puck on their screen.
+I've got a tough time seeing how you can't follow the puck where it's coming from.
+But again they're making the calls.
+I don't think that's where we lose the game.''

-Pietrangelo capped the scoring with at 2 1/2 minutes left.
+Pietrangelo capped the scoring with an empty net goal at 2 1/2 minutes left.

 Sedin opened the scoring for Vancouver when he scored his 15th of the season.